Nothing on this web site has been written by, or with the help of, any LLM chatbot (“AI”).

 My most thoughtful nonfiction pieces — the ones I take substantial time to craft — are currently going into Nine Lives, an irregular longform newsletter that I started in January 2023.
 The name is a nod to Alastair Reid’s poem “Curiosity”, and also the webjournal that I wrote in the late 1990s.
-If you want to see my newest longform essays, subscribe to Nine Lives.
+If you want to be alerted when I post a new longform essay, subscribe to Nine Lives.

 Some autistic brains do a lot of heavy lifting behind the scenes